Roboy: Myorobotics

 There is a close collaboration between Roboy and the ongoing EU Research Project Myorobotics.
 The “muscles” of Roboy are modular, and replicated throughout his body.
 Myorobotics is taking this idea further, developing bone and joint modules as well in order to create a robotics toolkit for tendon driven robots that can be designed, simulated, optimized and controlled in one coherent framework.

 The Human Brain Project

 In the European Union 1 Billion € flagship Human Brain Project, simulated brains are being built.
-The Roboy team, in close collaboration with the head of the Neurorobotics part of the project, Prof. Alois Knoll from the Technical University of Munich, provides a basis for the robots to be used in the project.
-Muscolo-skeletal systems are natural partners for brains as they evolved together.
+The Roboy team, in close collaboration with the head of the Neurorobotics part of the project, Alois Christian Knoll from the Technical University of Munich, provides a basis for the robots to be used in the project.
 Their goals are to find insights on how to control complex soft robots and also to bring virtual brains into physical reality.

 The University of Melbourne

 The robotics research group at the University of Melbourne has a strong theoretical background in controlling muscle-like tendon-driven systems.
-In a close collaboration with Dr. Darwin Lau and Dr. Denny Oetomo, the Roboy team provides them with their hardware, while in return their knowledge is being transferred into the software, improving the control and ability of Roboy.
+In a close collaboration with Darwin Lau and Denny Oetomo, the Roboy team provides them with their hardware, while in return their knowledge is being transferred into the software, improving the control and ability of Roboy.